hsunhuiL/sarcasmChatGPT/README.md

-# sarcasmChatGPT
-Lexical Influence in Machine-generated Sarcasm: An Exploratory Study with ChatGPT
+Code repostitory for M.A. thesis: Lexical Influence in Machine-generated Sarcasm: An Exploratory Study with ChatGPT